meganl1008/California-Child-Care-Providers/README.md

 ## Tradeoffs
 - Improve code for better performance
-- Design extensive QA plan to ensure there aren't any additional duplicates (mispelling, abbreviations, etc)
+- Design extensive QA plan to ensure there aren't any additional duplicates (misspelling, abbreviations, etc)
 - Confirm SQL queries by cross checking and performing same analysis in Python